KaMeHb-UA/LeNode/README.md

     "third_own_index.ext" : {}
 }
 ````
-You can execute any file with any extension as a JS file
+You can execute any file with any extension as a JS file.
 Any directory will get its parent indexes if you don't overwrite them
 Next, your executable pages must be created wrapped in page() function like this
 ```` javascript
 page(